-Today's customers expect 100% mobile solutions and effortless client service delivered digitally and via their device of choice from the very beginning of their business relationship, including in financial services. an increase of 400% from 2017.
+Today's customers expect 100% mobile solutions and effortless client service delivered digitally and via their device of choice from the very beginning of their business relationship, including in financial services.

+According to research by Gartner10, by 2021 15% of all customer service interactions will be completely handled by AI, which represents an increase of 400% from 2017.
 What might have been introduced as a necessary solution to assist customers during onboarding without having to rely on staff's intervention may soon become a requirement that customers expect from all of their FS vendors.